 Dietmar previously worked with Deutsche Telekom as an IT Systems Electrician before coming to Australia as an international student to finish his degree in Business Information Systems at Griffith University.

 He is currently working on implementing a digital timesheet and rostering system, as well as investigating intranet improvements, including the collaboration tool Microsoft teams, and a more flexible and future-proofed Cloud Telephony solution.

 One of his proudest moments with QCOSS, he says, was being able to apply successfully for the Community Benefit Fund grant on two occasions during his nine years with the organisation.
 On both occasions the money facilitated major equipment upgrades which would not have otherwise been possible.

-Tri-lingual QCOSS Financial and Organisational Officer Shelly Karman admits she never imagined she would one day call Brisbane home.
+Tri-lingual QCOSS Financial and Corporate Services Officer Shelly Karman admits she never imagined she would one day call Brisbane home.